 - Planting tools: a spoon, long-handle tweezers, or even chopsticks can come in handy when planting in thin-mouthed containers

-- Cover the bottom of the container with at least 1 inch of pebbles (or an equivalent material) for drainage.
+- Start by covering the bottom of the container with a 1-inch layer of pebbles or crushed stone.
 This drainage layer is used to keep the soil from becoming waterlogged and swampy.

-- Add a thin layer of crushed charcoal to cover the pebbles (this helps with filtration).
+- Add chunks of charcoal to the stone or cover it with a ⅛-inch-deep layer of crushed charcoal to cover the pebbles.
+This helps with filtration and any odors.

-- Add at least 3 to 4 inches or more of sterilized potting soil on top of the charcoal, depending on the size of your container and the size of the plants.
+- Next, add 2 to 4 inches of sterilized potting soil on top of the charcoal, depending on the size of your container and the size of the plants.

 - Now you get to be creative and design your miniature landscape.
-If your container is large enough, make hills, lakes, and paths or add rocks, statues, and driftwood.
+If your container is large enough, the soil can be molded into hills and valleys to add interest; add rocks and small logs for a natural-looking setting.
+You could even add lakes, paths, statues, and driftwood.

 Which Plants Grow Best in Terrariums?